-Violet Flower Meanings, Symbolism, Origins, Benefits, Uses, plus tips on How-To-Grow at Home
+Violet Flower Meaning, Symbolism, Origins, Benefits, Uses, plus tips on How-To-Grow at Home

-Violets, delicate blooms with a sweet scent, have so much to offer when added to a flower arrangement or to a spot in your garden.
-Their history dates back to ancient Greek times, and their purple/blue blossoms are seen as symbols as loyalty and purity.
+Violets have so much to offer, whether added to a flower arrangement or to a bed in your garden.
+Dating back to ancient Greek times, their purple-blue blossoms are seen as symbols of loyalty and purity.
 As one of the first plants to bloom in the spring, violets are also attractive to a variety of pollinators, including bees and hummingbirds.
-In this guide, we’ll take you through everything you need to know about Violet Flower Meanings, Symbolism, History, Origins, and more:
+In this guide, we’ll take you through everything you need to know about Violet Flower Meaning, Symbolism, History, Origins, and more.

 - Origins and History of Violet Flowers

 - The Violet Flower – Species and Plant Family